 Step 5: Response Processing

-Response after being generated is processed and the data is shared as requested.
-Once these steps are completed, the user interface of the app/website is updated and the required data is shown.
+The response after being generated is processed, and the data is shared as requested.
+Once these steps are completed, the user interface of the app/website is updated, and the required data is shown.

 Tools to Develop an API